chathumal93/GCOM-C-Satellite-Image-Analysis/README.md

 * Variation of hots spot and PM 2.5 values over Bangkok to see the impact of burning of open land around Bangkok for aerosol thickness in the same region.

 Special credits: https://github.com/worasom/aqi_thailand

-According to the study's timeline interest, some of the scripts were modified from the above repository to get the result for this study.
+According to this study's timeline interest, some of the scripts were modified from the above repository to get the result for this study.

 <img src="https://github.com/chathumal93/GCOM-C-Satellite-Image-Analysis/blob/main/Images/PM2.5_HS.png" width="700" height="400" />